sonnes/september/notes.md

 - The user can select a suggestion by pressing tab
 - when the user presses command+right arrow, accept only the first word of the suggestion.

+## Conversation Details

 Change the conversation details behavior to the following:

 - When the user sends a message, show the transcription in the large card, play the audio
 - When submitting the transcription from microphone, show the transcription in the large card and don’t play the audio

+## Sidebar

+By default, keep the sidebar collapsed.